 Natural Language Processing

 Our supervised machine learning makes training easy.
 Powerful n-gram analysis ensures reliable interpretation – regardless of wording differences.

 Grooper can read paragraphs and sentences in documents just like a human.
-This allows it to understand and accurately recommend correct values from the body of documents by considering the surrounding flow of language.
+This allows it to understand and accurately recommend correct values from the body of documents by considering the surrounding flow of human languages.
 What is Grooper?

 - Language Element Recognition:

 - Find all paragraphs or sentences in a document.

 - Language Element Classification:

 - Decide if a contract has a non-solicitation clause.

 - Document Flow Detection: